josephRashidMaalouf/ConversationalFriends/README.md

 * Stream the generation of the content being created

 ### Frontend improvements
-* Make the generated length of the podcast custumizable
+* Make the generated length of the podcast customizable
 * Better design for the audio player
 * Stream the generation of content as it is being created, to make the waiting feel more interactive and engaging